-His contention was that there has been so much emphasis, especially among his peer group, to find your calling, or to follow your passion, that the concept has become burdensome.
-Rather than finding a job that pays some money and seems to have a future, many people feel they are under a great deal of pressure to find not only a job but a calling.
+His contention was that there has been so much emphasis, especially among his peer group, on finding your calling, or following your passion, that the concept has become burdensome.
+Rather than finding a job that pays some money and seems to have a future, many people feel they are under pressure to find not only a job but a calling.
 This has made it more difficult for them to get on with life.

 Part of the problem, of course, is that it can take a long time to find or develop a calling, as Bryan Dik and Ryan Duffy point out in their book Make Your Job a Calling: How the Psychology of Vocation Can Change Your Life at Work.
 This can lead to a great deal of frustration if we try to rush the process.